liya28/AIOStuBu/README.md

 periodically saved in JSON text files.
 This allows users to close the application at any time and easily resume their tasks later without losing any data.

-Upon reopening the application, AIOStubu automatically loads these saved snapshots.
+Upon reopening the application, AIOStuBu automatically loads these saved snapshots.
 JSON files are saved via a custom JSON Service class that utilizes the GSon library.
 A link to the implementation can be found [here](https://github.com/liya28/AIOStuBu/blob/main/StewBoo/src/main/java/io/serateam/stewboo/core/utility/JSONService.java).

-Saved JSON files are located in the `aiostubu/` directory within the project upon the application's first boot.
+Saved JSON files are located in the `aiostubu/` directory within the project which is created upon the application's first boot.

 ## Calendar Compliance with RFC 2445
-AIOStubu utilizes the CalendarFX library to implement its calendar feature.
+AIOStuBu utilizes the CalendarFX library to implement its calendar feature.
-Currently, the model of the AIOStubu Calendar Entry class is compliant with the iCalendar guidelines stipulated in [**RFC 2445: Internet Calendaring and Scheduling Core Object Specification**](https://www.rfc-editor.org/rfc/rfc2445).
+Currently, the model of the AIOStuBu Calendar Entry class is compliant with the iCalendar guidelines stipulated in [**RFC 2445: Internet Calendaring and Scheduling Core Object Specification**](https://www.rfc-editor.org/rfc/rfc2445).
 This specification outlines the structure and format for calendar data, enabling interoperability between different calendar systems and applications.
 CalendarFX is also compliant with this specification,